 Topics in _______

 Study of selected topics in composition, language, or literature.
 Topic and credit to be announced in advance.
 Repeatable with different topics to 12 credits.
-Prerequisites: ENGL115 and 215.
+Prerequisites: ENGL115 or 117 and 215.

 Topics in Linguistics

 Study of topics in linguistics such as bilingualism, the TESOL professional, teaching and learning in the ESL classroom, or the TESOL Certificate Program.
 Repeatable with different content.
 Prerequisites: ENGL115 or 117 and 215.

 Teaching and Tutoring Writing